 - Ensuring tax compliance: By making large cash withdrawals subject to TDS, the government ensures that individuals or businesses are paying their taxes honestly.

-TDS will be deducted when your total cash withdrawal exceeds ₹1 crore in a financial year (April to March).
+Tax will be deducted under section 194N (TDS), when your total cash withdrawal exceeds ₹1 crore in a financial year (April to March).
 However, if you have multiple accounts in different banks, the ₹1 crore limit applies separately to each bank.

-- Example 1: If you withdraw ₹50 lakh from Bank A and ₹80 lakh from Bank B, there will be no TDS deduction since the withdrawal from each bank is under ₹1 crore.
-However, if you withdraw ₹1 crore or more from any one bank, TDS will apply.
+- Example 1: If you withdraw ₹50 lakh from Bank A and ₹80 lakh from Bank B, no TDS will be deducted under Section 194N, as the withdrawal from each bank is below ₹1 crore.
+However, if you withdraw ₹1 crore or more from any single bank, the provisions of TDS under Section 194N will apply.

-- Example 2: If you withdraw ₹1.5 crore from one bank, TDS will be deducted on the excess ₹50 lakh.
+- Example 2: If you withdraw ₹1.5 crore from a single bank, TDS will be deducted on the excess ₹50 lakh.

 What is the TDS Rate Under Section 194N?

-If you have accounts in three different banks, you can withdraw ₹1 crore from each bank (totaling ₹3 crore) without any TDS being deducted.
+- Multiple Bank Accounts: The ₹1 crore limit applies separately to each bank.
+For example, if you have accounts in three different banks, you can withdraw up to ₹1 crore from each (totaling ₹3 crore) without attracting TDS under section 194N—provided you’re eligible.

-The responsibility for deducting TDS falls on the person (payer) making the cash payment.
-The following entities are required to deduct TDS:
+Under Section 194N of the Income Tax Act, the responsibility to deduct TDS lies with the person or entity making the cash payment.
+The following entities are required to deduct TDS on such transactions:

 - Banking companies (both public and private)